This is one of my father's favorite chicken recipes.

 Heat the butter in a heavy skillet and add the chicken pieces.
 Cook over medium high heat for about 1 minute, or until lightly browned on one side.
 Turn and cook for about 1 minute on the second side.

 Add the mushrooms and cook, turning chicken occasionally, for about 2 minutes.

 Add the shallots and the garlic cloves to the pan.
 Add the Port wine, tomatoes, salt and pepper to taste.

 Cover and cook for 10 minutes, or until the chicken is cooked through (a thermometer inserted into the thickest part of the breast registers 165°F).

 Transfer the chicken, mushrooms, and tomatoes to a warm platter.

-If the sauce is thin, cook it down for a minute or two.
-Pour onto chicken and sprinkle with chopped parsley.
+If the sauce is too thin, cook it down for a minute or two.
+Pour the sauce over the chicken and sprinkle with chopped parsley.